 We require that youth participants follow the buddy system at all times while at camp.
-Please help participants plan so that they can travel to and from program with a buddy, and make sure that participants have a buddy when traveling around camp.
+This year, scouts must attend merit badge classes with a designated buddy from their troop as part of our Covid Protocol.
+Please help participants plan so that they can travel to and from program areas with their buddy, and make sure that participants have a buddy when traveling around camp.